Ocmulgee Mounds National Historical Park: Muscogee in the colonial era

-In 1702, governor of Carolina James Moore raised a militia of 50 colonists and 1,000 Yamasee and Ochese Creek warriors.
+In 1702, Carolina governor James Moore raised a militia of 50 colonists and 1,000 Yamasee and Ochese Creek warriors.
 From 1704 to 1706, they attacked and destroyed a significant number of Spanish missions in coastal Georgia and Florida.
 They captured numerous Indians who were referred to as Mission tribes: the Timucua and Apalachee.
 The colonists and some of their Indian allies sold their captives into slavery, with many being transported to Caribbean plantations.
 Together with extensive fatalities from epidemics of infectious diseases, the warfare caused Florida's indigenous population to fall from about 16,000 in 1685 to 3,700 by 1715.

 As Florida was depopulated, the English-allied tribes grew indebted to slave traders in Carolina.
 They paid other tribes to attack and enslave Native Americans, raids that were a catalyst for the Yamasee War in 1715.
 In an effort to drive the colonists out, the Ochese Creek joined the rebellion and burned the Ocmulgee trading post.
 In retaliation, the South Carolina authorities began arming the Cherokee, whose attacks forced the Ochese Creek to abandon the Ocmulgee and Oconee rivers, and move west to the Chattahoochee River.
 The Yamasee took refuge in Spanish Florida.

 After the defeat of the Yamasee, former soldier James Oglethorpe established the colony of Georgia, founding the settlement of Savannah on the coast in 1733.
 Although various development schemes were attempted (silkworm cultivation, production of naval stores), the colony did not become profitable until after Georgia ended its prohibition of slavery.
 The founders had intended to provide a colony for hardworking yeomen laborers, but not enough people were willing to immigrate from England and bear its hard conditions.
 The colony began to import enslaved Africans as laborers and to develop the labor-intensive rice, cotton and indigo plantations in the 1750s in the Low Country and on the Sea Islands.
 These commodity crops, based on slave labor, generated the wealth of the planter class of Georgia and South Carolina.

 Because of continuing conflicts with European colonists and other Muscogee groups, many Ochese Creek migrated from Georgia to Spanish Florida in the later 18th century.
 There they joined with earlier refugees of the Yamasee War, remnants of Mission Indians, and fugitive slaves, to form a new tribe which became known as the Seminole.
 They spoke mostly Muscogee.